Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 If this means that none of a player's suspects are alive, they must say so.
 They're eliminated.
 They reveal their hand and give their cards to the remaining players (however they want).

 Discard all cards from this evidence pile.
-Return the spyglass to the first character.
+Return the loupe to the first character.
 Next turn!

 {{% /rules-block %}}